SwiftGen/SwiftGen/README.md

 The `SwiftGen.playground` available in this repository will allow you to play with the code that the tool typically generates, and see some examples of how you can take advantage of it.

-This allows you to have a quick look at how typical code generated by SwiftGen looks like, and how you will then use the generated enums in your code.
+This allows you to have a quick look at how typical code generated by SwiftGen looks like, and how you will then use the generated constants in your code.

+### Additional documentation

+You can also see in the [wiki](https://github.com/SwiftGen/SwiftGen/wiki) some additional documentation, about:

+* how to [integrate SwiftGen in your Continuous Integration](https://github.com/SwiftGen/SwiftGen/wiki/Continuous-Integration) (Travis-CI, CircleCI, Jenkins, …)
+* how to [integrate in your Xcode project](https://github.com/SwiftGen/SwiftGen/wiki/Integrate-SwiftGen-in-an-xcodeproj) so it rebuild the constants every time you build
+* …and more.

 ---